PragalfJose/TestCode/README.md

-POSSIX Familiaisation
+POSSIX Familiarization
 ---------------------
 Program includes creation of multiple threads and implementing Mutex, Semaphores and Message Queue.

-Main thhread
+Main thread
 ------------
  Create multiple threads and initialise Mutex and Semaphores.
 Also create Message queue for communication.
   * Wait for Consumer semaphore.
 (Initial value is 1)
-  * Waiting for a keypres from user
+  * Waiting for a keypress from user
-  * If key is between 0 and 10 post a semaphore for Proucer thread
+  * If key is between 0 and 10 post a semaphore for Producer thread
   * Else exit from program and clear all threads
   * Send pressed Key value to Consumer thread through Message queue